maroomartin/portfolio/manual.md

 - Observe from a distance
 - Don’t feed or follow wildlife
-- If you find animal tracks—photograph them, don’t drive over them
+- If you find animal tracks, try to avoid driving over them

----

-## Trail Karma

-Being a responsible off-roader protects access for everyone.
-Leave the land better than you found it.
-Help others.
-Model good behavior.
-That’s the kind of trail karma that keeps adventures alive.

 ---